 You get up in the morning, get ready, go to work and spend your entire day there, regardless of your prejudice or preference, irrespective of your level of motivation; you just do it because you know you need to do it.
 Your mind may not like it, but it does not complain beyond a certain degree.
 It knows you are giving it no choice.
 The same goes for everything else.
 When you want to get something done, you just have to get on with it.
 With discipline, as you start to see results, you feel more motivated, enthusiastic, and positive.

 No matter how negative you are, even if you are hopeless of succeeding, if you follow the discipline, you will see success.
 There are no two ways about it.

 I am reminded of an apt quote by Aristotle: Men are anxious to improve their circumstances but are unwilling to improve themselves.

-Whenever you feel lazy, want to get rid of something, or wish to have a better future, you need to contemplate on what it is that you have to do to achieve that and then pursue it relentlessly.
+Whenever you feel lazy, want to get rid of something, or wish to have a better future, you need to contemplate what it is you have to do to achieve that and then pursue it relentlessly.
 Your present circumstances are a product of your karma, desires, emotions, and beliefs, often misbeliefs.
 To transform yourself, either you can work on all of them, or the root of them all, that is, your mind, your thoughts.

 Just like success, discipline is highly addictive.